 You can lose thousands of dollars in rent and end up with a damaged property with poorly screened tenants if you don't do your homework, so always make sure to seriously vet your manager!

 Thanks to the way real estate deals work, there's no standard price that a company charges.
 Suffice it to say, depending on your requirements, there's always room for negotiation.

 However, the point to note is that fees vary from company to company.
-Factor in these fees before committing to property or indeed a company.
-While looking for the best deal isn’t wrong, rock-bottom prices usually come with riders.
+Factor in these fees before committing to a property investment company.
+While looking for the best deal can be a great strategy, rock-bottom prices might come with hidden fees or risk.

 Traditional Investing or Property Investment Companies?

 There's no doubt that property investment companies offer valuable services.
 However, they're not a good fit for everyone.
 This table below breaks down the pros and cons of working with an investment company vs doing it yourself.

 |Feature||Investment Company||Doing It Yourself|

 |Control of your investments||Minimal to no control||You choose where and what to invest in|

 |Truly Passive||Can be 100% passive||Requires lots of time and energy|